ForgeRock/forgeops-init/dev/idm-am-common-user/development/README.md

     https://openidm.sample.forgeops.com/admin/
     ```

+    You can use openidm-admin / openidm-admin to login as the idm admin.

     Review the [Access the running platform](../README.md#accessing-the-running-platform) section of the general project README for more details.

 9. You can stop the sample any time by just hitting Ctrl^c to exit skaffold.
 It will automatically remove the running processes.